talapaillp/vue-pagination-2/README.md

 # Dependencies

 * Vue.js (>=2.0.0-rc.1).
 Required.
-* CSS: Bootstrap 3 or Bootstrap 4 or Bulma.
+* CSS: Bootstrap 3 or Bootstrap 4 or Bulma or Semantic UI.

 # Installation